968m-2/ProgrammingAssignment2/testScenario.md

 ```

 * Check if changing the sample matrix clears the cache.
-To be simple, let's set the source matrix as 1x1 matrix of just 1 element "1":
+To be simple, let's set the source matrix as 1x1 matrix of just one element "1":
 `aaa$set(1)`

 `aaa$get()`